 While vocal rest is sometimes the correct choice, more often than not, knowing how to rejuvenate your voice with therapeutic vibration can bring about better and faster results.

-Gentle humming at a low volume with your lips lightly together, working your voice back and forth little by little over a small range of notes can also be therapeutic.
 While vocal warm-ups can be used as a remedy, it is better to consistently use warm-ups and good vocal technique to sing powerfully with endurance thereby avoiding vocal fatigue.
 As the old saying goes, an ounce of prevention is worth a pound of cure.

 In future posts, we’ll explore herbal remedies for a tired voice.